AlpeshKpg/AngularMaterial/README.md

 ## Installation

-Creates a new workspace and an initial Angular app using following angular cli command.
+Create a new workspace and an initial Angular app using following angular cli command.

 ```bash
 ng new myApp